KowabungaOfficial/Arch-Linux-Gaming-Setup/README.md

 **Notes For Myself:**
 **(figure out if this is already included when using ArchInstall) xorg-xwayland, lib32-mesa**

-**ALSO CHECK TO SEE WHAT NEEDS TO BE INSTALLED ON THE AMD SIDE WHEN USING ARCHINSTALL**

-wemodlauncher later

 For inspiration: https://youtu.be/xTqOKMJdP5c https://youtu.be/r6SUBZAO5SM https://youtu.be/d3KfkKXRDzk

 add driving wheel drivers: https://youtu.be/HKaB5fAucTU